veraleitaodev/getGoals/README.md

 ## 4.Resources and Tools
 ## 5.Tests

-  ### 5.1.Validation
+  ### 5.1.
+Validation

-  ### 5.2.Manual Testing
+  ### 5.2.
+Manual Testing

-  * testing pages are linked, once created, example css test with background colour in preview to test if link was functional
+  * Testing pages are linked, once created, example css test with background colour in preview to test if link was functional
-  * testing code with inspect feature of Chrome browser
+  * Testing code with inspect feature of Chrome browser

+## 6. Bugs Known

+  ### 6.1 Bugs resolved.
+  * Once on collapible navbar menu the menu would not expand - console showing error.
+This was corrected by correcting the jquery script in the base.html.
+  *

-## 6.Deployment
+## 7. Deployment

-## 7.Credits
+## 8. Credits